tedneward/Azgaarnoth/Creatures/Elemental.md

 >***Water Bound.*** The water weird dies if it leaves the water to which it is bound or if that water is destroyed.
 >
 >#### Actions
 >***Constrict.*** Melee Weapon Attack: +5 to hit, reach 10 ft., one creature.
 Hit: 13 (3d6 + 3) bludgeoning damage.
 If the target is Medium or smaller, it is grappled (escape DC 13) and pulled 5 feet toward the water weird.
-Until this grapple ends, the target is restrained, the water weird tries to drown it, and the water weird can’t constrict another target.
+Until this grapple ends, the target is restrained, the water weird tries to drown it, and the water weird can't constrict another target.
 >